es-ude/ElasticNodeMiddleware/docs/CloneGuide.md

 ## Tests

-We wrote some tests for checking the functionalities of our code.
+Unit test for all components and integration tests for some are available

-If you want to run a test of the code (here for example the xmem_Test), you have to run:
+A Unit tests can be run (here for example the xmem_Test):

     $ bazel test test:xmem_Test

-If you want to run all tests:
+For running all unit tests:

     $ bazel test test:all

-If you want to run the integration test you have to use the build and uploads commands as written above.
-For example for building the integration test for xmem:

-    $ bazel build //test/integration:test_xmem --platforms=@AvrToolchain//platforms:ElasticNode_v4

-and for uploading this integration test
+For running the integration test, they need to be uploaded and than checked using screen:

-    $ bazel run //test/integration:_test_xmemUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4
+    $ bazel run //test/integration:test_elasticNodeMiddleware_upload --platforms=@AvrToolchain//platforms:ElasticNode_v4

-The structure of these commands is the same like explained above.